 Here are the three fail-proof steps to expose a narcissist.

-1. Understand What You're Dealing With: Educate Yourself on Narcissism.
+1. Expose a Narcissist By Understanding What You’re Dealing With: Educate Yourself on Narcissism.

 While you’re at it, make sure your self-esteem is unbreakable, because if you know anything about a narcissist, you know that they fight dirty, and they don’t concern themselves with the emotions or well-being of others, especially when it doesn’t serve them to do so.
 And if anyone threatens their illusion and inflated sense of self, as you’re about to do when you expose them for who they are, they’ll stop at nothing to get what they want.